Creating Critical Thinkers

 Mladen Turk wants students to seek answers in both ancient ideas and new perspectives.

-Whether in an Elmhurst College classroom or a village in India “on the margins of the margins of the margins,” Mladen Turk continually introduces students to different ideas, experiences and ways of thinking.
+Whether in an Elmhurst University classroom or a village in India “on the margins of the margins of the margins,” Mladen Turk continually introduces students to different ideas, experiences and ways of thinking.

 He wants his students to grow as critical thinkers, “to expand their ability to make up their own mind” by acquiring the knowledge to examine questions from every angle.
 And, when they find answers, to explore the new questions those answers raise.